 Depression is sometimes mistaken for dementia in older people.
 So your doctor should ask questions to rule that out.
 If your doctor suspects vascular dementia, your doctor may order an MRI (magnetic resonance imaging) or CT (computed tomography) scan to look at your brain.

-There is no cure for either vascular dementia or Alzheimer's disease.
-But there are some medications that may help slow the progression of these diseases.
+There is no cure for either vascular dementia or Alzheimer disease.
+But medications may help slow the progression of these diseases.
 It is important for both the person with dementia and the person's caregiver to have a strong support system in place to deal with the emotional challenges of the disease.

 Treatments are aimed at lessening the symptoms and slowing the progression of the disease.
 Treatment may include a combination of drug and psychiatric or behavioral therapies.
 If you are elderly, your doctor may pay close attention to the medications you take because some drugs may cause confusion or delirium in older people.
 Exercise, both physical and mental, can slow the progress of dementia.
 In addition, preliminary studies suggest aromatherapy (using aromas and scents), listening to or playing music, and using art therapy, may help improve symptoms.

 The following drugs have been approved to treat Alzheimer disease.
 They are also often used to treat vascular dementia.
 However, not everyone responds to these medications.
 Research is continuing to find better drugs to treat Alzheimer disease and other forms of dementia.

 Cholinesterase inhibitors.
 These drugs increase the amount of a brain chemical called acetylcholine, a messenger chemical that is involved in memory and judgment.
 Side effects can include nausea, fatigue, and diarrhea.
 This class of drugs includes: